A Royal date for #YoYP2018

 HHR Prince Harry also met young people playing an important role in influencing policy and decision making across the six themes for the Year – education, health and wellbeing, enterprise and regeneration, culture, participation and equality and discrimination.

-Dylan-Starr Adams and Madeleine Reay, both age 16 are helping to plan Edinburgh’s International Film Festival youth strand, added:
+Dylan-Starr Adams and Madeleine Reay, both age 16 and helping to plan Edinburgh’s International Film Festival youth strand, added: